FreudDolce/SBS_CLUSTER/readme.md

 i.e. `python traing.py -g 21000`

 The trained model, log data, and sample graph will be stored in the corresponding folder defined in `cfg.py`.
 Model and log data will be saved each half the number of batches in each file,  and figure will be saved after every iter of training.
+Three of the eight dimensions are displayed using a spatial rectangular coordinate system

 Note: if CPU version of pytorch is used, corresponding code should be modified.

-## 1.5 Test
+## 1.6 Test

-file: `/SBS_CLUSTERING/test.py`
+file: `/SBS_CLUSTER/test.py`

 Test process and output result.
 The final result is the output of LSTM.